Conflict Adaptation in Vision-Language Models: Introduction

 Inhibitory control—the ability to suppress prepotent responses in favor of goal-appropriate ones—is fundamental to human cognition.
 The Stroop task, where participants must name the color of text while ignoring the word itself, remains the canonical paradigm for studying inhibitory control~\cite{stroop1935studies}.
 Recent work has begun investigating how VLMs handle conflicting information from different modalities: Luo et al.~\cite{luo2025machine} applied Stroop and flanker tasks to VLMs, demonstrating robust congruency effects across a large number of models, while Hua et al.~\cite{hua2025vision} and Ortu et al.~\cite{ortu2025seeing} examined visual-textual conflicts in VLMs.

 A signature of human cognitive control is conflict adaptation: improved performance on incongruent trials when they follow other incongruent trials compared to congruent trials.
 This effect offers an account for how cognitive control, a scarce resource, is recruited~\cite{botvinick2001conflict,gratton1992optimizing}.
-Whether VLMs exhibit conflict adaptation, and through what mechanisms, remains poorly understood.
-Understanding the emergence of such adaptation would inform theories of goal-directed processing across artificial and biological systems.
+Whether VLMs exhibit conflict adaptation, and through what mechanisms, is poorly understood.
+Understanding the emergence of such adaptation would inform theories of goal-directed processing across artificial and natural minds.